omics-datascience/modulector/DEPLOYING.md

 ### Start delays

-Due the database restoration in the first start, the container modulectordb may take a while to be up an ready.
-We can follow the status of the startup process in the logs by doing: `docker-compose logs --follow`.
+Due to the database restoration in the first start, the container modulectordb may take a while to be up an ready.
+We can follow the status of the startup process in the logs by doing: `docker compose logs --follow`.
 Sometimes this delay makes django server throws database connection errors.
-If it is still down and not automatically fixed when database finally's up, we can restart the services by doing: `docker-compose up -d`.
+If it is still down and not automatically fixed when database is finally up, we can restart the services by doing: `docker compose up -d`.

 ## Enable SSL/HTTPS